Geledi: Poetry

 The Geledi retained their rich oral tradition and evocative poetry that differed from the more well known northern style.
 In southern Somalia the poet and reciter would be one and the same.
 British ethnologist Virginia Luling noted during her visit to the town that poetry was to be conceived and recited simultaneously with no prior preparation.
 The poets or Laashin relied on their wit and memory to construct beautiful poems and entertain the audience.
-It is important to note as the Geledi are Rahanweyn they speak Af Maay and not Af Maaha which is sometimes classified as a separate language from Af Maaha or the ubiquitously known 'Standard Somali'.
+As the Geledi are Rahanweyn, they speak Af Maay and not Af Maaha which is sometimes classified as a separate language from Af Maaha or the ubiquitously known 'Standard Somali'.

 Geledi Laashins during Luling's 1989 stay in Afgooye sang about the ever present issue of land theft by the Somali government.
 The Sultan in these poems was asked to help the community and reminded of his legendary Gobroon forefathers of the centuries prior.

 The poem The law then was not this law was performed by the leading Laashins of Afgooye, Hiraabey, Muuse Cusmaan and Abukar Cali Goitow alongside a few others, addressed to the current leader Sultan Subuge.